saisanjaypotluri/First-website/README.md

 # First-website
-Hi this a trial "website" I've created.
+Hi this a simple trial "website" I've created as a part of my self paced learning, using the languages HTML and CSS